lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 on the client, how can we get it from the database?
 Let's walk through an example.

-This first part is boilerplate you will have in all of your scripts unless you have refactored it into a connection object, perhpas one that handles the password management.
+This first part is boilerplate you will have in all of your scripts unless you have refactored it into a connection object, perhaps one that handles the password management.

 We need the Oracle Type definitions, thus the extra argument to use DBD::Oracle.